Capital District Transportation Authority: BusPlus

-Saratoga "Trolley"
+Saratoga Trolley

 In cooperation with the Saratoga Chamber of Commerce, CDTA operates open-air trolleys during the summer months.
 In the past, the trolleys would run from Memorial Day weekend to Labor Day to serve popular destinations such as the Saratoga Performing Arts Center, Saratoga Spa State Park, the Saratoga Casino and Raceway, the Saratoga Race Course and Broadway.
 Prior to 2011, the trolley ran between Skidmore College and the Saratoga Performing Arts Center.
 From 2007 to 2010, Route #471 provided summer service to the Saratoga Race Course, before it was discontinued due to low ridership.
 From 2011 to 2015, the trolley route ran between Broadway, the Saratoga Performing Arts Center, Saratoga Spa State Park, the Saratoga Casino and Raceway and the Saratoga Race Course, to include areas previously served by Route #471.
 As of 2011, trolley service to Skidmore College was discontinued, with year-round service to Skidmore College continued on former Route #473 and new Route #452.
 As of 2016, trolley service to Saratoga Spa State Park and the Saratoga Performing Arts Center has been discontinued and replaced by a new route that runs between the Courtyard Hotel, Broadway, the Saratoga Race Course and the Saratoga Casino and Raceway.
 The 2016 changes also included free fare for all riders and service reduction to instead only run from Independence Day weekend to Labor Day.
 While not marked as such on the vehicles, this service appears as Route #875 on the Saratoga Service map.

+Lake George Trolleys

+Upon taking over Greater Glens Falls Transit in January 2024, CDTA acquired its summer trolley service.
+Similar to its Saratoga Trolley, the service consists of open-air trolleys that operate during the summer months.
+The trolleys run from Memorial Day weekend to Columbus Day, with two fixed routes.
+Route 876 runs along Route 9 between the Ridge St terminal Glens Falls and Beach Rd in Lake George.
+Additional trips run to Lake George RV Park.
+During the summer months, Route 419 is temporarily suspended.
+After Columbus Day, when service along Route 876 is discontinued, Route 419 is continued again.

+Route 877 runs along Route 9N between Beach Rd in Lake George to the Sagamore in Bolton Landing.